 - Traveller Classic.
 The psionic ability of Awareness allowed Suspended Animation, the Regeneration of injuries and enhanced Strength and Endurance.

 - Pops up a few times in New World of Darkness as a low-level power in physical-based power sets, such as the Life Arcanum in Mage: The Awakening or the Corporeum Transmutation in Promethean: The Created.

 - The Star Wars d20 RPG allows trained Jedi to enter a hibernation trance that drastically reduces their need for air, water and food.

 - There is a psychic discipline of Soma in the Fading Suns setting, which is described as a Psychic Powers-based extension of yoga and other body control skills.
 (For that matter, Super Senses-related powers in this game are a domain of extrasensory perception, which is a separate discipline.)

-- Franz Raynor of Dr Mcninja has such precise control over his body that he is immune to Nerve Attacks, having literally rearranged his own nervous system to relocate weak spots to other parts of his body.
+- Franz Raynor of The Adventures of Dr. McNinja has such precise control over his body that he is immune to Nerve Attacks, having literally rearranged his own nervous system to relocate weak spots to other parts of his body.
 Only an expert in anatomy like Doc can tell where he's vulnerable.
 He's since underwent various mutilations, and managed to move his weak point to a limb before it was amputated, leaving what's left of him basically invulnerable.

 - The ASH Universe has Aaron Zander aka Contact, a superhero whose power set includes a physics-violating version of this.